merely-useful/py-rse/index.md

 ...
 ```

-That software environment can be recreated on another computer with one line of code:
+That software environment can be re-created on another computer with one line of code:

 ```
 $ conda env create -f environment.yml